-Motorcyclists should take every accident seriously, including ones that might appear minor.
-Lacking the protection afforded by a passenger car, motorcycle riders are more susceptible even to low-speed or low-impact collisions.
-You might believe an accident left you with only a scratch or a bruise—and you might be more concerned about the damage to your motorcycle.
-But significant medical problems stemming from the accident are not always immediately apparent.
+You might believe an accident left you with only a scratch or a bruise and be more concerned about the damage to your bike.
+But medical problems stemming from the accident are not always immediately apparent.

-When our team goes to work for you, we deal with the headaches and hassles that often accompany minor accidents.
-If you are injured, we want you to get checked out by a doctor and focus on getting better.
-If not, just worry about fixing up your motorcycle.
+When our experienced team goes to work for you, we deal with the headaches and hassles that often accompany minor accidents.
+If you are injured, we want you to get checked out by a doctor and focus on healing.
+We’ll take care of everything else.

-What Should I Do at the Scene of an Orlando Motorcycle Accident?
+What Should I Do at the Scene of a Florida Motorcycle Accident?

-If the accident caused a death, injury, estimated vehicle or property damage in excess of $500, required a wrecker, was a hit and run, or involved an intoxicated driver, Florida Statute 316.065 requires you to call 911 and wait at the scene until law enforcement arrives to fill out a crash report.
+If the accident caused a death, injury, estimated vehicle or property damage over $500, required a wrecker, was a hit and run, or involved an intoxicated driver, Florida Statute 316.065 requires you to call 911 and wait at the scene until law enforcement arrives to fill out a crash report.

-If you are able, take pictures of the scene, including damage to your motorcycle and the other vehicle, gather contact information for witnesses, and seek medical attention as quickly as possible, even if you do not notice any injuries.
-Then consult an Orlando motorcycle accident lawyer to make sure your rights are protected.
+If you can, take pictures of the scene, including damage to your motorcycle and the other vehicle, gather contact information for witnesses, and seek medical attention as quickly as possible, even if you do not notice any injuries.
+Then contact an Orlando motorcycle accident lawyer.

 What Should I Do in the Days Following an Orlando Motorcycle Accident?